Mr-Tbone/AoV/README.md

     1.6 - Fixed some bugs

-    1.7 - Added modify button in Add Remove Programs to repair/reinstall the VPN connection
+    1.7 - Added modify option in Add Remove Programs to repair/reinstall the VPN connection

 # Reinstall/Uninstall